Code-Institute-Submissions/StephenKennyGains-FriendlyFitness_NovResub/README.md

 # Validator Testing

-- The HTML templates were validated using [W3 Validator](https://validator.w3.org/nu/#textarea).
+- The HTML templates were validated using [W3 Validator](https://validator.w3.org/nu/).
 No major errors were returned for the HTML segments.
-    - Base.html was tested and found only errors for Links used Django templating language and one warning for commenting
+    - Base.html -- Passed
-    - Index.html was tested and found only errors for Links used Django templating language and a trailing Div which was removed.
+    - Index.html -- Passed
-    - Service.html was missing some closing div tags and has warnings for Djamgo templating formats as expected.
+    - Service.html -- Passed
-    - Sevice_detail.html only showed errors for django templating language
+    - Sevice_detail.html -- Passed
-    - Edit_service.html showed no errors except the django templating language
+    - Edit_service.html -- Passed
-    - add_service.html showed no errors except the django templating language
+    - add_service.html -- Passed
-    - review.html showed no errors except the django templating language
+    - review.html -- Passed
-    - create_review.html showed no errors except the django templating language
+    - create_review.html -- Passed
-    - profile.html showed no errors except the django templating language and a couple of un closed divs which have been closed.
+    - profile.html  -- Passed
-    - checkout.html showed no errors except the django templating language
+    - checkout.html -- Passed
-    - checkout_success.html only found django templating language errors.
-No others found.
+    - checkout_success.html  -- Passed
-    - cart.html has showed the most errors but again all erros showing were for django templating language
+    - cart.html has -- Passed
-    - post_full.html showed little to no erros but were only django templating language erros.
+    - post_full.html -- Passed
-    - blog.html only showed one error and was for the django template link in the page.
+    - blog.html only -- Passed

-- The CSS style sheets were validated using [W3C Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) and no errors were returned.
+- The CSS style sheets were validated using [W3C Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) and no errors were returned barring Bootstrap errors which cannot be fixed or updated.

 - The JavaScript files were run through [JSHint](https://jshint.com/) and one error was returned for a mising semi-colon and has been rectified.